rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 The management server:

 * Ansible is already installed.
-You will have to deploy the `ansistrano-deploy` role
+You will have to install the `ansistrano.deploy` role.

 The managed server:

-* You will need to install Apache and deploy the client site
+* You will need to install Apache and deploy the client site.

 ### Deploying the Web server